 Automobiles and parking.
 Students are permitted to have cars on campus.
-Resident students will find ample parking near the residence halls on East Campus.
+Resident students will find ample parking near the residence halls and around campus.
 Certain parking areas are reserved for visitors, staff, commuting students, and married-housing residents (see the Student Handbook for more information).